oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 ## Highlight attraction on map

-Next we will be adding interaction between the side panel and the map.
+Next we will add interaction between the side panel and the map.
 We want to highlight features on the map when they are clicked on the panel.
 Feature styles can be updated  using the same request as adding features (`AddFeaturesToMapRequest`) but giving a filter object matching feature properties that is used to identify feature(s) to be updated and the updated style.
 Here we use id to select a single feature as we only want to change the style of one feature.

 Let's add a helper function in `scripts/index.js` to update a style of a feature by id: